melissamcewen/salticidae_care_sheet/README.md

 Tropical species tend to do better with additional lighting during the day such as Exo Terra Repti-Glo 2.0 Compact Fluorescent Full Spectrum Terrarium Lamp, 13-Watt (Natural Light) in the plastic canopy (Exo Terra Nano Plastic Canopy for PT2601).

 ## Food
 Salticidae enjoy a wide variety of prey including crickets, mealworms, moths, and flies.
 Crickets and flies should be the size of your spider or smaller since they can be aggressive.

 If you need a source of flies for very small spiders and spiderlings, a wingless/flightless fruit fly culture can be purchased online or at some pet stores and can last as a source for for a month or more.
 These also make a good supplement for a diet that's primarily crickets.
 Not much is known about jumping spider nutrition, but it may be best to have some variety.

+Another source of food for smaller spiders is springtails, which are easy to culture yourself.
+More info about this coming soon.

 Some more arboreal species like *P. otiosus* are known to exclusively prefer flying prey.
 They may ignore crickets and other insects.
 Some keepers have noted that they will eat crickets if you hang them from a string and dangle them a bit to entice them.